2003 Cork Junior A Hurling Championship

 The 2003 Cork Junior A Hurling Championship was the 106th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 21 September 2003 and ended on 16 November 2003.
+The championship ran from 21 September to 16 November 2003.

-On 16 November 2003, Dromina won the championship following a 2-13 to 0-9 defeat of Argideen Rangers in the final.
-This was their first championship title in the grade.
+The final was played on 16 November 2003 at Páirc Uí Chaoimh in Cork, between Dromina and Argideen Rangers, in what was their first ever meeting in the final.
+Dromina won the match by 2–13 to 0–09 to claim their first ever championship title.

-Dromina's Martin Finn was the championship's top scorer with 1-23.
+Dromina's Martin Finn was the championship's top scorer with 1–23.